md8n/GCodeClean/README.md

 - hard = All codes excluding IJK, and spaces between 'words' are eliminated also.
 - Or a custom selection of codes from the official list of `ABCDFGHLMNPRSTXYZ` (i.e. excluding IJK) and the 'others' `EOQUV`.

-`--tolerance` accepts values from 0.0005 to 0.05 for inches or 0.005 to 0.5 for millimeters and uses this value when 'clipping' all arguments with the exception of I, J or K.
+`--tolerance` accepts a value to use when 'clipping' all arguments, with the exception of I, J or K.

-`--arcTolerance` accepts values from 0.0005 to 0.05 for inches or 0.005 to 0.5 for millimeters and uses this value to 'simplify' very short arcs to lines.
+  - 0.0005 to 0.05 for inches or
+  - 0.005 to 0.5 for millimeters

+`--arcTolerance` accepts a value to use to 'simplify' very short arcs to lines.
+  - 0.0005 to 0.05 for inches or
+  - 0.005 to 0.5 for millimeters

-`--zClamp` accepts values from 0.02 to 0.5 for inches or 0.5 to 10.0 for millimeters and uses this value for all positive z-axis values.
+`--zClamp` accepts a value to 'clamp' all positive z-axis values.
+  - 0.02 to 0.5 for inches or
+  - 0.5 to 10.0 for millimeters

-For the tolerance values, the smallest value (inch or mm specific) is used as the default value, whereas for zClamp 0.2" or 5mm is used as the default.
+For the tolerance and clamp values, the smallest value (inch or mm specific) is used as the default value.

 Now find yourself a gcode (`.nc`, `.gcode`, etc.) file to use for the option `--filename <filename>`.
 And replace `<filename>` with the full path to your gcode file (as per what your OS requires).